smeghen/vitality-physio/README.md

 ## Purpose

-This site was designed for the fourth milestone project in Full Stack Software Development with the Code Institute, based on the learnings from HTML, CSS, Python and Flask Framework as Backend and MongoDB as the database.
+This site was designed for the fourth milestone project in Full Stack Software Development with the Code Institute.
+The site is based around e-commerce using HTML, CSS, Javascript, JQuery, Python, Django Framework and Postgressql.
 ![Site Mockup](static/images/Multi-device.PNG "Site Mockup")

 ---

 ## Vitality Physio
-The idea for this project is all based around a Physiotherapy practice, with the site showcasing the range of services and treatments that they offer.
-Users will have the ability to pre-purchase and pay for these services online, with registered users being able to avail of a discount.
-The site will also provide a contact page to submit any queries they may have and a reviews page to provide feedback of the business and its services.
+The idea for this project is all based around a fictional Physiotherapy practice called "Vitality Phyios", with the site showcasing the range of services and treatments that they offer.
+Users will have the ability to pre-purchase and pay for these services online, with registered users being able to avail of a discount and access to blogs posted by Physiotherapist on a range of topics.
+The site will also provide a contact page to submit any queries that users may have.

  The live website can be found here: https://